AKSW/KBox/README.md

 Information needed:

-1) Publisher: Your or your organization contact/URL;
+1) Publisher: Your or your organization's contact/URL;

-2) URL where the Dataset can be derreferenced;
+2) URL where the Dataset can be dereferenced;

 3) Dataset URL name: the URL name that will be shown to the users;